YES OR NOTHING

 What are we really saying yes to?

 Yes or Nothing brings attention to the notions of rebirth, renewal, and the mystic nature of everyday reality.
-This video deals with the idea of conscious transformation that we are all facing, aimed at reconnecting people with nature, and navigating through uncertainty with what we say yes to.
+This video deals with the idea of conscious transformation that we are all facing, where the new self emerges while the old self vanishes back to nature.
+The aim is to reconnect people with nature as we are navigating through uncertainty with what we say yes to.
 Notably, telling new stories today to improve our tomorrow and exploring a new vision of the future, both on a personal and planetary levels.
 The stories we tell ourselves are in fact what we say yes to.
 The stories, that eventually point directly at the ever existing bridge between the nature, our subconscious mind and having our dreams come true.

 What stories are we telling ourselves about our future?
 Who or what exactly is hearing us?
 How is changing one’s own story brings changes to real life?
 Yes or Nothing is a space where the viewer is an artist of his/her own reality, with an empty table acting as a blank canvas for the mind.
 The inspiration came from my own experience of living in very close proximity to a big old cemetery not far from Central London.
 I couldn’t help being haunted by my own thoughts about life stories of my “silent neighbours”.
 The project was naturally born to activate storytelling in a form of a mystical nourishment for the soul.